 Government should rule with the consent of the governed because its main responsibility is to protect their rights from foreign enemies, criminals, and tyranny–not provide social goods or constantly impose new taxes.
 However, Coolidge argued that many citizens of the Progressive Era were “not in harmony with this spirit,” as their tolerance of an expanding administrative state diminished their “economic and moral independence.”
 Yet such hallmarks of “self-mastery” and “individual responsibility” are necessary to “maintain the western standard of civilization.”

 “American civilization is the product of a constant and mighty effort.
 One of the greatest perils to an extensive republic is the disregard of individual rights.
 In our own country such rights do not appear to be in immediate danger from direct attack, but they are always in jeopardy through indirect action.
 One of the rights which the freeman has always guarded with most jealous care is that of enjoying the rewards of his own industry.
 Realizing that the power to tax is the power to destroy and that the power to take a certain amount of property or of income is only another way of saying that for a certain proportion of his time a citizen must work for the Government, the authority to impose a tax on the people has been most carefully guarded.”

 Ultimately, individuals “must govern themselves.”
 Or else, “rights and privileges will be confiscated under the all-compelling pressure of public necessity for better maintenance of order and morality.”

 Coolidge argued that Americans do best when they take responsibility for their own lives instead of depending on the state.
 These principles of limited government and self-government are the essence of America’s founding documents.
-Thus, America on a bedrock of her founding principles can protect individual rights by establishing a “national, local, and moral” rule of law that holds transgressors accountable, thereby maintaining a civil order that promotes individual liberty.
+Thus, America on a bedrock of her founding principles can protect individual rights by establishing a “national, local, and moral” rule of law that holds transgressors accountable, thereby maintaining a civil order that protects individual liberty.

 Wilson, Woodrow.
 Constitutional Government in the United States.
 ROUTLEDGE, 2017.